On the practical usefulness of the Hardware Efficient Ansatz: HEA and the role of entanglement

 Theorem~\ref{theore:anticoncentration} shows that if the input states to the shallow HEA follow an area law of entanglement, then the function $f(\vec{\theta})$ anti-concentrates.
 That is, one can expect that the loss function values will differ (at least polynomially) at sufficiently different points of the landscape.
 This naturally should imply that the cost function does not have barren plateaus or exponentially vanishing gradients.
 In fact, we can prove this intuition to be true as it can be formalized in the following result. \begin{prop} Let $f(\vec{\theta})$ be a VQA cost function or a QML loss function where $U(\vec{\theta})$ is a shallow HEA with depth $D\in\mathcal{O}(\log(n))$.
 If the values of $f(\vec{\theta})$ anti-concentrate according to Theorem~\ref{theore:anticoncentration} and Eq.~\eqref{lowerboundCerezo2}, then $\Var_{\vec{\theta}}[\partial_\nu f(\vec{\theta})]\in\Omega(1/\poly(n))$ for any $\theta_\nu\in\vec{\theta}$ and the loss function does not exhibit a barren plateau.
 Conversely, if $f(\vec{\theta})$ has no barren plateaus, then the cost function values anti-concentrate as in Theorem~\ref{theore:anticoncentration} and Eq.~\eqref{lowerboundCerezo2}. \end{prop} See App.~\ref{App: Theorem 2} for the proof.

 Taken together, Theorem~\ref{theore:anticoncentration} and Proposition~\ref{eq:prop-anticoncentration} suggest that shallow HEAs are ideal for processing states with area law of entanglement, as the loss landscape is immune to barren plateaus.
 Evidently, the previous shallow HEAs are capable of achieving a quantum advantage.
-While the answer to this question is beyond the scope of this work (as it requires a detailed analysis of properties beyond the absence of barren plateaus such as quantifying the presence of local minima) we can still further identify scenarios where a quantum advantage could potentially exist.
+However, determining whether a quantum advantage is feasible or not, for such ansatzes is beyond the scope of this work (as it requires a detailed analysis of properties beyond the absence of barren plateaus such as quantifying the presence of local minima) we can still further identify scenarios where a quantum advantage could potentially exist.

 First, let us rule out certain scenarios where a provable quantum advantage will be unlikely.
 These correspond to cases where the input state $\ket{\psi}$ satisfies an area law of entanglement but also admits an efficient classical representation~\cite{orus2014practical,schollwock2011density,verstraete2008matrix,schuch2008entropy,verstraete2004renormalization}.
-The key issue here is that if the input state admits a classical decomposition, then the expectation value $f(\vec{\theta})$ for $U(\vec{\theta})$ being a shallow HEA can be efficiently classically simulated.
+The key issue here is that if the input state admits a classical decomposition, then the expectation value $f(\vec{\theta})$ for $U(\vec{\theta})$ being a shallow HEA can be efficiently classically simulated~\cite{kottmann2022optimized}.
 For instance, one can readily show that the following result holds. \begin{prop}[Cost of classically computing $f(\vec{\theta})$] Let $U(\vec{\theta})$ be an alternating layered HEA of depth $D$, and $O=\sum_{i}c_iP_i$.
 Let $\ket{\psi}$ be an input stat that admits a Matrix Product State~\cite{orus2014tensornetwork} (MPS) description with bond-dimension $\chi$.
 Then, there exists a classical algorithm that can estimate $f(\vec{\theta})$ with a complexity which scales as $\mathcal{O}((\chi \cdot4^D)^3)$. \end{prop}

 The proof of the above proposition can be found in~\cite{orus2014tensornetwork}.
 From the previous theorem, we can readily derive the following corollary. \begin{corollary} Shallow depth HEAs with depth $D\in \mathcal{O}(\log(n))$, and with an input state with a bond-dimension $\chi\in \mathcal{O}(\poly(n))$ can be efficiently classically simulated with a complexity that scales as $\mathcal{O}(\poly(n))$. \end{corollary}